 Whether your business classifies as having the minimum number of employees is based on the average number of employees you reported to the Employment Development Department on your DE9C filings for the previous year.

 Eligible companies providing employer-sponsored retirement plans must file an exemption on the CalSavers website.
 Those that don’t have an approved retirement option available, must register for CalSavers to avoid penalties.
-Fines can be $250 or $500 per eligible employee, depending on the number of days the company is non-compliant after receiving notice.
 Under the law, eligible employees are defined as people employed by an eligible employer, except for employees:

 - Covered under the federal Railway Labor Act